Number Battle

 Win rounds, take cards.
 Most cards wins the series.
 Switch to sums of ten any time for younger players.

-Ten legends.
-Ten retired numbers.
+Nine legends.
+Nine retired numbers.

-Yankee Strike hides each value behind a pinstripe icon whose number was retired by the club.
+Legends Derby hides each value behind a pinstripe icon whose number was retired by the club.
 Learn the roster once and you read the whole deck on sight.

 WILD Cards